ahs-cs-61a/lab02/README.md

 other notes:

 - use [Python Tutor](https://pythontutor.com/composingprograms.html#mode=edit) if you are having a hard time drawing/figuring out the environment diagrams and frames (instructions on how to use in lab00 README)
+- if the assignment page asks you to draw an environment diagram, please actually do it (it's important)